mabasic/phel-json/README.md

 ## Overview

 This Phel library is a wrapper library around PHP `json_encode` and `json_decode` functions.

 It converts Phel datastructures and basic types to a format that PHP understands before calling `(php/json_encode)`.

-It should also generating valid Phel datastructures from given JSON strings (*coming soon*).
+It generates valid Phel datastructures (table, array) from given JSON strings using `(php/json_decode)`.

 ## Installation